 Living Well began in 2011, in response to growing numbers of people calling at the vicarage of Holy Trinity Beckenham church in Penge asking for help.
-Over the last six years, we have supported over 3,300 people, through our foodbank, community lunch, befriending and other services.
+Over the last 11 years we have supported thousands of people through our foodbank, community lunch, advocacy and other services and demand continues to grow.
+We want to be there for everyone who needs us.

 Our aim is to build together a caring community, where people feel accepted, loved and valued